MaartenBijlsma/multiAPCMC/README.md

 categories, and I cannot just sum lower bounds or sum upper bounds from the ‘rank1mod’ object.
-Instead, I need to get the original model first: for this, I use multiAPCMC.retrievemodel() again, but now with ‘what’ set to ‘fit’instead of ’pred’.
+Instead, I need to get the original model first: for this, I use multiAPCMC.retrievemodel() again, but now with ‘what’ set to ‘fit’ instead of ‘pred’.
 I save this in the ‘fitrank1mod’ object.

 With this object, I can do a parametric bootstrap.
 This means I will create many predictions; each one will be a random draw from the